courros/hnco/README.md

 ## Requirements

-`libhnco` depend on the following libraries:
+`libhnco` depends on the following libraries:

 - Boost serialization library
 - `libdl` for plugin